ISE-FIZKarlsruhe/vasari_nlp/data/README.md

 ```
 Leonardo painted an [ Adoration of the Magi ] (Adoration of the Magi - painting | Adoration of the Magi - subject )
 ```

+## Details

+In order to remove errors derived from OCR transcriptions from the Italian text, we preliminarily applied regular expression to the sampled sentences.
+More specifically, 1) we automatically removed whitespaces between First Name initials and the rest of the name, and 2) we added whitespaces between two merged nouns which were both capitalized.
+In the first strategy, we do not remove whitespace if the uppercase letter is at the beginning of the sentence or in a word-boundary.